contact

 • Security: the transfer from machine to human back to the machine created concern, especially because the people using the technology were in tightly regulated industries with sensitive information, like financial services, government and healthcare.

 For years, organizations simply accepted that this was the extent of OCR’s capabilities.
-An effective handwriting recognition system seemed impossible.
+An effective handwriting recognition software seemed impossible.
 Eventually, people stopped looking for it, resigning themselves to dealing with a two-tiered capture system.

 How Does Handwriting OCR Work?